Sorry, the fields marked in red need your attention, please fix them to continue.

 Winters in Tamil Nadu extend from October to February.
 The weather is not very cold as the temperature ranges between 22 and 30 degrees Celsius.
 However, the comfortable and pleasant breeze makes this weather ideal for sightseeing and exploring the cities.

 The beach destinations are lovely, and the water is not too cold.
-Besides, winter is an excellent time to visit as several events take place and festivals are celebrated throughout the state.
-From Pongal and Tamil New Year to the world-famous Carnatic Music Festival, these events provide the ideal opportunity to experience the vibrant culture and traditions of Tamil Nadu.
+Besides, winter is a best time to visit Tamil Nadu as several events take place and festivals are celebrated throughout the state.
+From Pongal and to the world-famous Carnatic Music Festival, these events provide the ideal opportunity to experience the vibrant culture and traditions of Tamil Nadu.

 Tamil Nadu is very well-connected to the rest of the country via air and land.
 Here are the most popular ways to travel to this stunning destination.